Because PAK'nSAVE has a policy of 'New Zealand's Lowest Food

 supermarket shopping.
 The brand negotiates and buys a core range of

-everyday products in bulk pass the savings on to the customer.
+everyday products in bulk and passes the savings on to the

 Product Ranging and Shelf Management